 The first time was in 2002.
 There was a long queue for the baths but this lady volunteer who looked like a novice nun picked me out of the long line as I stood there shaking uncontrollably in tears.
 I can never explain why I was picked out, warmly hugged, then brought to the front of the line.

-Without comprehending the whole situation, I found myself visiting Lourdes the next 2 years (2003 & 2004).
-That makes this my 4th pilgrimage, this time with friends.
+Without comprehending the whole situation, I found myself visiting Lourdes the next 2 years (2003 & 2004), then again in 2006 with my niece.
+That makes this my 5th pilgrimage, this time with friends.
 But like the first 3 visits, sans any hotel arrangements.
 Well, I never lost faith I’d find a room here in Lourdes.

 For the first time though, I trained into Lourdes (from Bayonne, France).
 In earlier visits, either I flew or drove into this Marian pilgrimage site.
 Quite dramatic to enter Lourdes via train tracing River Gave and viewing a clear but fleeting image of the impressive Basilica.
 My friends were delighted!

 We found modest accommodations near the train station where we deposited our bags then rode the bus for a short ride to the grotto area.
 Passing some interior streets and alleys, I lamented that Lourdes appears overly commercialized with its many souvenir shops, inns and cafes.

 As we’ve done all 5 ideal things to do in Lourdes ( Mass, Procession, Baths, Confession/Reconciliation, and Stations of the Cross), we found time to visit the former house of Saint Bernadette.
 It’s a short walk from our hotel via a staircase down to a busy street leading all the way to the Basilica.